-More than a dozen people have asked me about this in the past month which tells me that many multiples of that have also seen it.
+More than a dozen people have asked me about Allianz Benefit Control in the past month which tells me that many multiples of them have also seen it.
 Allianz has always had the largest distribution system for index annuities and that’s why so many people see the products, not because there is an incredible value for consumers.

 All viable index crediting options in the contract charge an allocation fee of .95% annually to use them.
 Cap rates max out at 2.5% and all other index options with a spread or participation rate have not credited more than 2.5% at any point in the past ten years.
 Once you factor in the allocation fee then it’s easy to see this contract will not grow any more than one and a half percent in the best of years.

 Growth is extremely important for more than just maximum income.
 Allianz offers a feature that doubles the income for long-term care but you don’t get it if the account value goes to zero before you need it.
 Income payments decrease the cash value of the contract and if growth does not replenish what was taken then you’ll run out of residual value quicker than you would with more growth.
 It leaves you with no additional benefit when you need it most.

 Yes there are better options if this is something that interests you and there are some instances where the ABC provides the highest payout.
 I say it over and over again but am not sure it sticks.
 If you’re going to use an annuity to protect assets or provide income in retirement, go with the product and strategy that gives you the most in return.

 I have nothing against Allianz, or Allianz Benefit Control personally, but never felt their product line gave me a competitive advantage.
 If that changes I will be happy to represent the new products.
 And if someone shows you an Allianz contract that I can’t beat I will happily give you my blessing to do business elsewhere.
 I’m only trying to give you the whole picture so take it for what it’s worth and make an appointment if you’d like to shop some alternatives.